RituAnilkumar/InSAR/vanilla_insar/isce_topstack.md

 # List of Steps to Generate a Geocoded Unwrapped Interferogram using TopsStack processor on ISCE2

 Before starting, ensure isce is installed.
 In case the regular installation process does not work, try using the uploaded yml file (isce2_env.yml) and install using conda: ```conda env create --file isce2_env.yml```

+The SLC images for the location are to be downloaded and saved into a folder within the working directory called SLC.
+The DEM can be downloaded and placed into a directory called DEM

+Now we can start with the Interferogram generation as follows:
+1. Activate the environment using ```conda activate isce_env```
+2. Add the path to the TopsStack processor using ```export PATH=$PATH:/home/ritu/miniconda3/envs/isce_env/share/isce2/topsStack/:/home/ritu/miniconda3/envs/isce_env/share/isce2/prepStackToStaMPS/bin/:/home/ritu/miniconda3/envs/isce_env/lib/python3.9/site-packages/isce/applications:/home/ritu/miniconda3/envs/isce_env/lib/python3.9/site-packages/isce/```.Note, you will need to change the path to reflect the path to topsStack as per your file directories.
+Also, here I've set one path to StaMPS which can be ignored for this specific example.
+3. Enter teh DEM directory using cd
+4. Process the DEMs into the appropriate format using dem.py  as follows: ```dem.py -a stitch -b 28 29 93 95 -r -s 1 -c -k```.
+The bounding boxes are in the format SNWE.
+There are no decimals here, but make sure you choose a all lat-lons covering your entire study area.
+5. Return to the parent directory using ```cd ..```
+6. Optional: Ionospheric correction.
+Apply ```s1_select_ion.py -dir /home/ritu/Desktop/SnowmeltTDP/insarTrial2/SLC/ -sn 28.21/29```